seedhollow/R3DNETWORK/README.md

 # IL2CPP Android Template

 This project is based on [LGL Mod Menu](https://github.com/LGLTeam/Android-Mod-Menu/).
-Since the original project is no longer actively maintained, I have made several modifications, including:
+Since the original project is no longer actively maintained, We have made several modifications, including:

 - **UI Changes**: Updated the menu interface.
 - **New Modules**: Added additional modules to extend functionality.